You are currently viewing Sicily’s Hidden Gems: The Best Day Trips from Palermo You Won’t Believe!

 With our knowledgeable local guide walking us along these streets, we could better imagine what the past was like for the locals and how hard life could be.

 Although Corleone doesn’t want to be known as this “badass” town with deep roots in the Sicilian Mafia.
-And, certainly doesn’t want people to think there is any truth to the “honourable mafia code” that is portrayed in films like the godfather.
-Visiting and becoming more educated on the whole situation, I believe is a good way for tourists to shake this stereotype.
+And, certainly doesn’t want people to think there is any truth to the “honourable mafia code” that is portrayed in films like The Godfather.
+Visiting and becoming more educated on the whole situation, I believe, is a good way for tourists to shake this stereotype.

 If you look beyond the past, today Corleone is a quiet Sicilian town, home to 100 churches and surrounded by rolling hills and thriving farmland.